Hits Radio Manchester: Key 103

 Piccadilly split its services into two on Saturday 3 September 1988.
 Key 103 launched at midday on 103 FM while the original Piccadilly Radio service continued on 1152 AM.

 The first presenters on air were Tim Grundy and Rebecca Want.
 Other presenters included Peter Baker, Adrian Bell, Tony Michealides, Stu Allan.
 The first jingle package was produced by Stowe Bowden Wilson and featuring voiceovers from Steve Coogan.
 The first song played upon launch was Alive and Kicking by Simple Minds.

 Positioning itself as Music, not music, Key 103 aimed at an upmarket audience with a mix of AOR and chart music and high-end specialist output including arts and business programming, comedy and weekly jazz, folk and classical music shows.

 The station later opted for a more mainstream format with presenters from Piccadilly 1152 (later Piccadilly Gold) switching to the FM station, and in 1990, the station was rebranded as Piccadilly Key 103.
 The Piccadilly branding was gradually dropped during the 1990s.

-In 1994, the station's owners Transworld Radio Group were brought by EMAP.
+In 1994, the station's owners Transworld Radio Group were bought by EMAP.
 Two years later, both Key 103 and its AM sister station moved from the Piccadilly Plaza studios to new headquarters at Castle Quay in Castlefield.